Future Public - Michael Stone-Richards - Care Comes in the Wake of Retreat

 No, I don’t mind workin’, but I do mind dyin’.33

-Furthermore, John Watson, one of the founders of LRBW, contextualizes its work in an interview titled “To the Point of Production” in the following way:
+Furthermore, John Watson, one of the founders of the LRBW, contextualizes the organization’s work in an interview titled “To the Point of Production” in the following way:

 Working conditions are deplorable.
 What’s been happening over the last fifteen or twenty years in industry in general, but especially in the auto industry, is the increase in productivity. … what’s been going on is “nigger-mation” [not automation]. … They are constantly attempting to speed up the production line.
 They are constantly attempting to cut down the number of people who work on the line.
 [As a result] they have negated all considerations of the welfare and safety of the workers in the plant, especially the black workers.
 As a result, in the foundries for instance, almost 95 per cent of the workers in those plants have some sort of industrial illness.34

-We should understand the management and union’s negation of “the welfare and safety of the workers of the plant, especially the black workers” as the refusal of an ethic of care, evidence for which can be found in the Health Research Group Study of Disease among Workers in the Auto Industry of 1973 that drew upon figures from the National Institute of Occupational Safety and Health to estimate “65 on-the-job deaths per day among auto workers, for a total of some 16,000 annually.
+We should understand the management and union’s negation of “the welfare and safety of the workers of the plant, especially the black workers” as the refusal of an ethic of care, evidence for which can be found in the Health Research Group Study of Disease Among Workers in the Auto Industry of 1973, which drew upon figures from the National Institute of Occupational Safety and Health to estimate “65 on-the-job deaths per day among auto workers, for a total of some 16,000 annually.
 Even these limited figures made clear that more auto workers were killed and injured each year on the job than soldiers were killed and injured during any year in Vietnam.”35 This is an extraordinary figure.
-It is quite clear that the factory floor, the foundry, is a primal scene of dead bodies, broken bodies, injured bodies, indeed, a machine for the production of wasted lives, but this place of broken and dead bodies is not only neglected by management and tolerated by the union, but it remains fundamentally invisible to the city of Detroit and society at large whose wealth is built on this tomb.
+It is quite clear that the factory floor, the foundry, is a primal scene of dead bodies, broken bodies, injured bodies, indeed, a machine for the production of wasted lives.
+But this place of broken and dead bodies is not only neglected by management and tolerated by the union: it remains fundamentally invisible to the city of Detroit and society at large, whose wealth is built on this tomb.

 Film still of John Akomfrah, Nine Muses, 2010.